jamespepplinkhouse/creditcardchecker/README.md

 - For me this has dispelled the myth that Node.js is not a good choice for CPU bound processing
 - Each new version of Node.js has made this program faster which is great to see!
 - Node.js has really fast file system IO thanks to C++ module goodness
-- TypeScript is great because I can target ES5 which is marginally faster than ES6 at the moment
+- TypeScript is great because I can target ES5 or ES6 easily, as of Node.js v9.0.0 performance is around the same

 ## Test Results
 To give you an idea, my first implementation took a couple of minutes (on older hardware, but still).
 It goes to show there is a lot of room for optimisation with Node.js if you need to squeeze out maxmimum performance!